2017 & 2018 Big Data for Managers & Decision Makers Workshop Instructors

-The Big Data for Managers and Decision Makers workshop will consist of three half-day sessions held at the KU Edwards Campus in Kansas City.
-Instructors for the workshop are:
+The Big Data for Managers and Decision Makers workshop typically consists of three half-day sessions held at the KU Edwards Campus in Kansas City.
+Past instructors and topics covered in each session include:

 Raj Nair, YotaBites